yingjun2/scrappy/README.md

-# scrappy
+# Scrappy
 new workshop on scappy
+## Content
  The content is based on my personal weibo account.
  Date: 2011- 2017

-references:
+## References:
 https://foofish.net/python-word-cloud.html